 - 1. What is the name of the person certifying the declaration for your State?
 Captain Dennis Stevenson - 2.
 What is this person's title?
-Director of Motor Carrier - 3.
+Trooper Commander Motor Carrier Safety Division - 3.
 Who is your Governor's highway safety representative?
 Ray Sims - 4.
 What is this person's title?
-Executive Director of Public Safety Planning
+Executive Director Public Safety Planning

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the State certification on declaration written below by selecting 'yes'. --- --

-- Yes
+Yes

-- Yes, uploaded certification document
+Yes, uploaded certification document

-- No No
+○ No